DataDog/integrations-extras/squadcast/README.md

 2. Use the search bar to search for Webhooks

-3. Once the Webhooks tile appears, hover and click on "Install"
+3. Once the **Webhooks** tile appears, hover and click on "Install".

 4. Navigate to the Configuration tab and scroll to the bottom of the page